 How to Treat Sensitized Skin?

 While sensitive and sensitized skin can be uncomfortable to live with, fortunately, you do not have to resign yourself to live with irritated and red skin forever.
 There are ways to care for your skin that will nurture your already soft skin while protecting it from further irritation.

 Washing your face, even when you have easily irritable and sensitized skin, is a must!
 But instead of reaching for the bar of hand soap or using a generic facial cleaner, use a gentle cleanser that will get the job done without leaving your face red, itchy, or uncomfortable.
 We recommend this Facial Cleansing Gel from the Moraz Plus line.
 It’s a gentle cleanser that is perfect for all skin types: dry, oily, and combination and it is formulated with Chamomile & Achillea extract to help curb inflammation.

 #2 Use a Facial Serum to Enrich and Repair Skin

 As we mentioned earlier in this post, sensitized skin can be the result of a lack of nutrients either from the food you eat or even just a genetic predisposition, so it’s important to enrich and nourish your skin as much as possible.
-We recommend you do that with a skin booster serum that is rich in vitamin E and fatty acids to help protect your skin.
+We recommend you do that with a Skin Booster Serum that is based on Jojoba Oil, rich in vitamin E and fatty acids to help nourish and protect your skin.
 This will also help you curb those early signs of aging in the process.

 # 3 Use a Moisturizer

 A good moisturizer will be soothing and hydrating — both of which you need when you feel sensitive and red.
-Wearing a moisturizer that is made for sensitive skin will have the added nutrients that you need: vitamin E, cocoa butter, shea butter, etc.
+Wearing a moisturizer that is made for sensitive skin will have the added nutrients that you need: Vitamin E, Cocoa Butter, Shea Butter, and more.